Napoleon’s View of Love|Who Was the One Woman an Emperor Couldn’t Possess?

 The Scent of Love—and the First Unease

-“I want to feel your scent.”
+“I long for your scent.”

 A Love Out of Sync